productpirates/frameworks/ai-vision-translation/README.md

 For AI to genuinely help, you need: too many variables for simple rules, context-dependent answers, expert judgment that's hard to codify, or unstructured data at scale.

-If you have: static data that fits in a lookup table, a problem that's actually about confusing UX, zero tolerance for errors, or situations where a simple automation would work—AI is forced, not necessary.
+If you have: static data that fits in a lookup table, a problem that's actually about confusing UX, zero tolerance for errors, or situations where a simple automation would work, AI is forced, not necessary.

 Be honest about retail inventory optimization.
 You might discover stockouts need demand forecasting (AI helps) but slow reordering just needs automated thresholds (AI overkill).
 Building both with AI would take six months.
 Building the right solution for each takes six weeks.